100M: Windblown Cross Country Ski Area NH to DCR Douglas State Forest, MA

 Many miles of the Midstate Trail pass through privately owned lands.
 These owners are not obligated to give us permission to run through their property so we urge all runners to run quietly - especially at night - and not to litter along any portion of the trail.

 Our race is a Zero Waste event.
-Look for recycle and compost bins at every aid station and start/finish.
 Please discard any trash in an appropriate container.
 Intentional littering on the course will be grounds for disqualification.
 The course—on trails both public and private—travels past many historic sites and through areas of exceptional beauty.
 Help us keep them pristine.

 We will be recycling all plastic, aluminum and cardboard during these races, and all our events.
 We’ll take care of this at the aid stations.
 At the start/finish, please ensure you place trash or recyclable materials in the appropriate containers, which will be well marked.